-In the event that the official(s) scheduled for an intramural game fails to appear at the game, the following procedure is in affect;
+In the event that an official fail to appear for their scheduled intramural game, the following procedure is in affect;

-- 1. The Game Manager and team representatives will attempt to contact the Head Official or Game Manager Coordinator to attempt to reach the intended referee. - The following intramural sports have been identified as high risk: Men's Ice Hockey - minimum I official required Women's Ice Hockey - minimum I official required Men's Rugby - minimum I official required
+- 1. The Game Manager and team representatives will attempt to contact the Head Official or Game Manager Coordinator to attempt to reach the intended referee. - 2.
+The following intramural sports have been identified as high risk:

+Ice Hockey - minimum one official required

-In order for intramural games in the above named sports to take place the minimum staff requirement must be met.
-In the event that this requirement is not met for these sports the On Site Supervisor (game manager) will postpone the game and supervise a scrimmage, with the exception of Hockey (must leave the ice with no referee).
-The Intramural Office will try to reschedule the game but this may not be possible.
+In order for ice hockey games to take place the minimum staff requirement must be met.
+In the event that this requirement is not met the game manager will postpone the game.
+The intramural office will try to reschedule the game but this may not be possible.
 If the game is not rescheduled the teams will have one less game in the league season.